304 North Cardinal St.

 The Jonagold Apple is a cultivar bred to highlight the best characteristics of both the Golden Delicious Apple and the Jonathan Apple.
 The Golden Delicious apple gives the Jonagold its honey-like sweetness and creamy texture.
 The Johnathan apple lends its tart flavor and crispy exterior to the Jonagold.
 This combination makes the Jonagold a delicious and well-balanced apple.

-This apple was first developed in the New York State Agricultural Experiment Station at Cornell University, which has produced many delicious apples, including Cortland, Macoun, and Empire.
+This apple was first developed in the New York State Agricultural Experiment Station at Cornell University, which produced many delicious apples, including Cortland, Macoun, and Empire.
 It has since been distributed to more countries than just the United States and it is particularly popular in Europe (especially Belgium).

 Jonagold Apple trees are one example of a triploid apple cultivar.
 Triploid apple trees have three sets of chromosomes (instead of the regular two sets), have sterile pollen, and have a tendency to grow large crops of big apples.